tgtakaoka/asmx/README.txt

   represent a tab ("\t"), linefeed ("\n"), or carriage return ("\r") character.
 Hex escapes ("\xFF") are also supported.

+ZSCII

+  Creates a compressed text string as per the version 1 Infocom format, using only the 0x04 and 0x05 shift codes.
+(The 0x03 and 0x04 shift codes may be optionally supported in a future version.)
+Otherwise, this works exactly like the DB pseudo-op.

+  WARNING: using a forward-referenced value could cause phase errors!

+  See http://www.wolldingwacht.de/if/z-spec.html for more information on the compressed text format.

 DW / FDB / WORD / .WORD / DC.W

   Defines one or more constant 16-bit words in the code, using the